sodapork/seniorlivingcacl/README.md

 - **Savings analysis with actionable insights**

 ### 🚀 Additional Features
-- **Quick Estimates**: Pre-filled cost estimates for different Sunscape experiences
+- **Auto-Population**: Pre-filled cost estimates for different accommodation types
 - **Data Persistence**: Saves your inputs automatically
 - **Export Functionality**: Download results as JSON file
 - **Responsive Design**: Works on desktop, tablet, and mobile
-- **Direct Contact**: Easy access to Sunscape Boca Raton information
+- **Direct Contact**: Easy access to Serenades at The Villages information

-## Sunscape Experience Types
+## Serenades Accommodation Types

-The calculator supports five main types of Sunscape experiences:
+The calculator supports three main accommodation types at Serenades:

-1. **Independent Living at Sunscape**
+1. **Shared Suite**
-   - For active seniors who need minimal assistance
+   - For residents who prefer companionship and shared living spaces
-   - Typical cost: $2,500 - $4,500/month
+   - Starting at $4,175/month
-   - Includes luxury housing, gourmet meals, and premium amenities
+   - Includes all memory care services and amenities

-2. **Assisted Living at Sunscape**
+2. **Private Suite**
-   - For seniors who need help with daily activities
+   - For residents who prefer private accommodations
-   - Typical cost: $4,000 - $6,500/month
-   - Includes personal care, gourmet dining, and healthcare support

-3. **Memory Care at Sunscape**
-   - Specialized care for seniors with dementia/Alzheimer's
-   - Typical cost: $5,000 - $8,000/month
+   - Starting at $5,045/month
-   - Includes 24/7 supervision and specialized care
+   - Includes all memory care services and amenities

-4. **Nursing Care at Sunscape**
+3. **Serenades for Her**
-   - Skilled nursing care for seniors with medical needs
+   - Women-specific memory care with two dedicated neighborhoods
-   - Typical cost: $7,500 - $11,000/month
-   - Includes full medical care and supervision

-5. **CCRC at Sunscape**
+   - Starting at $4,175/month (same rates as shared suite)
-   - Multi-level care facility with independent to nursing care
+   - Designed to provide compassionate, intimate care for women
-   - Typical cost: $3,500 - $9,000/month
-   - Allows aging in place with changing care needs

 ## How to Use